WELD 1100

 3 Credit Hours

-This course uses the Gas Metal Arc Welding (GMAW) process and solid steel and cored wire welding on common industrial carbon steel joints.
-Travel direction, weave motion, bead sequence, and gun angles for out-of-position welding on steel are emphasized.
-Setup and operation of MIG welder for flux-core and solid-core welding under varying conditions.
+This course uses the Gas Metal Arc Welding (GMAW) process also commonly known as Metal Inert Gas (MIG) welding.
+Both solid steel and cored wire welding on carbon steel joints.
+Setup and operation of MIG welding equipment will be covered.
+Students will prepare various welding joints to be welded in several positions.
+American Welding Society (AWS) testing standards are used.
 (1 lecture hour, 4 lab hours)

 WELD 1134